Electronic tagging: Commercial

 Smartphones feature location-based apps to use information from global positioning system (GPS) networks to determine the phone's approximate location.

-Parental

-A company in Japan has created GPS-enabled uniforms and backpacks.
-School children in distress can hit a button on electronic devices in their uniforms or backpacks, immediately summoning a security agent to their location.
-Other similar applications in the U.S. have included mobile phones enabled with GPS tracking, to allow parents to track their school children.

 Vehicular

 The principles of electronic tagging, using a device to monitor the location and status of a remote asset, are a foundational component of modern fleet management.
 Commercial vehicles are often equipped with a vehicle tracking system that uses a telematic control unit to communicate with GPS satellites for automatic vehicle location.
 This is a key part of intelligent transportation systems and modern fleet digitalization.
 App developers have integrated this telematics technology with mobile apps, allowing passengers of public transport to receive accurate timetables via a journey planner.